afourmy/pyTSP/README.md

 ![Node insertion](readme/node_insertion.png)

 ```
-- Consider every node.
 - Given a node, remove it from the tour and insert it at the best possible position.
-- Repeat until no further improvement can be made.
+- Repeat for any node until no further improvement can be made.
 ```

 ## Edge insertion